stacks-network/rendezvous/docs/chapter_6.md

 The `example` Clarinet project demonstrates this feature.
 The [send-tokens](https://github.com/stacks-network/rendezvous/blob/9c02aa7c2571b3795debc657bd433fd9bf7f19eb/example/contracts/send-tokens.clar) contract contains [one public function](https://github.com/stacks-network/rendezvous/blob/9c02aa7c2571b3795debc657bd433fd9bf7f19eb/example/contracts/send-tokens.clar#L3-L7) and [one property-based test](https://github.com/stacks-network/rendezvous/blob/9c02aa7c2571b3795debc657bd433fd9bf7f19eb/example/contracts/send-tokens.tests.clar#L24-L47) that both accept trait references.

 To enable testing, the project includes [rendezvous-token](https://github.com/stacks-network/rendezvous/blob/9c02aa7c2571b3795debc657bd433fd9bf7f19eb/example/contracts/rendezvous-token.clar), which implements the required trait.

 ### Adding More Implementations

-You can include multiple trait implementations in your project.
-The more implementations you add, the more randomness Rendezvous can introduce during testing.
-This helps ensure your contract works correctly with different trait implementation contracts.
+You can include multiple eligible trait implementations in your project.
+Adding more implementations allows Rendezvous to introduce greater randomness during testing and increases behavioral diversity.
+If a function that accepts a trait implementation parameter is called X times, those calls are distributed across the available implementations.
+As the number of implementations grows, Rendezvous has more options to choose from on each call, producing a wider range of behaviors — and uncovering edge cases that may be missed when relying on a single implementation.